GeorgeRodney/IMX93_FRDMBOARD/README.txt

         :       mkdir meta-example/recipes-example

 6. Create application folder.
-        :       mkdir recipes-example/HelloWorld
+        :       mkdir recipes-example/helloworld

 7. Create a bitbake .bb file in the application folder.
-        :       touch HelloWorld/HelloWorld_1.0.bb
+        :       touch helloworld/helloworld_1.0.bb

-8. Fille the HelloWorld_1.0.bb with this:
+8. Fill the helloworld_1.0.bb with this:

 #
 # This file was derived from the 'Hello World!' example recipe in the